Nikon D7200 DSLR Camera Body Only

 - The 24.2MP DX-format CMOS sensor enables recording high-resolution still imagery and full HD 1080p video with the utmost clarity, low noise, and smooth color gradations.
 The sensor’s design also omits the traditional optical low-pass filter in order to gain increased image sharpness and resolution.
 Additionally, the sensor pairs with the advanced EXPEED 4 image processor to provide native sensitivity to ISO 25600, as well as expanded Hi BW1 ISO 51200 and Hi BW2 ISO 102400 sensitivities for monochromatic shooting in even dimmer lighting conditions.

 The sensor and processor combination also enables a top continuous shooting rate of 6 fps at full resolution, or 7 fps shooting at a 1.3x crop of the DX sensor area.
 Enhanced buffer capacity allows you to record up to 100 sequential JPEGs (Fine/Large), 27 12-bit NEF files, or 18 14-bit NEF files.

 - Full HD Video Recording

 In regard to audio recording, an in-camera stereo microphone can be used or, alternatively, an input is available for utilizing an optional external stereo microphone.
 Sound levels can be adjusted across 20 levels prior to and during recording, along with the ability to monitor audio via the headphone output.
-Additionally, the D7200 is compatible with the optional ME-W1 Wireless Microphone for recording clear mono sound of your subject up to 164′ away.
+Additionally, the Nikon D7200 DSLR Camera Body Only is compatible with the optional ME-W1 Wireless Microphone for recording the clear mono sound of your subject up to 164′ away.

 - Advanced Multi-CAM 3500 II DX AF Sensor